-Students who plan to transfer into four-year programs of study are strongly encouraged to obtain STARS program guides from the Internet (http://stars.troy.edu) and to take STARS guides with them to their advising appointments.
-Dated STARS guides are important documents which list required and accepted courses for specific programs of study and should be held by students until their four-year institution transfers are complete.
-Assistance with utilizing the STARS system is available in each campus Library/ Learning Resource Center.
+Students who plan to transfer into four-year programs of study are strongly encouraged to obtain Alabama Transfers program guides from the Internet (https://alabamatransfers.com/) and to take Alabama Transfers guides with them to their advising appointments

+Transfers guides with them to their advising appointments.
+Dated Alabama Transfers guides are important documents which list required and accepted courses for specific programs of study and should be held by students until their four-year institution transfers are complete.
+Assistance with utilizing the Alabama Transfers system is available in each campus Library/Learning Resource Center.